 Malvern East has seen the largest property price rise, with a whopping 28.5% increase.

 The people have spoken and they want to spend their money on property!
 Property demand has risen significantly in the past few months, driven by low-interest rates, new grants, and prospective buyers who were locked up during the pandemic.
 All of these factors have contributed to the rising demand for property.

 For first home buyers, this has been the ideal time to take advantage of grants and discounts available to them.
 Along with this, our very own Marcus Jaffa, a sales consultant from Cornus, explained that owner-occupiers are having a huge impact on demand in the property market, specifically ‘downsizers’.

 So what’re you waiting for?
 There has never been a better time than now to buy a property!
 Make a smart choice by taking full advantage of all the incentives and low-interest rates currently available.

-If you’re interested in an off-the-plan apartment, we have two projects under construction; Cornus Malvern East II and Cornus La Frank, and we have also just launched our Cornus Carnegie project.
+If you’re interested in an off-the-plan apartment, we have two projects under construction; Cornus Woodlands and Cornus La Frank, and we have also just launched our Cornus Carnegie project.
 All of our projects are in prime locations which have seen significant growth as of late. so, get in contact with us here at Cornus Developments for boutique property developments.